rcmanaure/csv_processor/README.md

 The fake data can be updated to generata more data.
 If you want more or less data just change the value num, in the "app/csv_processor.py" file line 14.
-#### The files can be run directly from the terminal follow this steps:
+#### To run the files directly from the terminal, follow this steps:
 * Create and run a virtual enviroment to install the dependencies.
 * Install the requirements.py file with the command: pip install -r requirements.txt
 * Go to the folder app and run the files as described above with the command:  python name_file.py